UtsavLMFAO/CompterScienceHomework/readme.txt

-Hey!
-This program will give you somewhat of an overview on every element in the periodic table.
+Hii!
+This program is made just out of fun and somewhat of a homework completion task..

 To run the program:
-1. Run the run.py script
+1. Run the run.py file

-If encountering Module error:
+If you encounter any error:
-Run the HomePage.py file and AnswersPage.py file separately and individually once and try again :)
+Run the HomePage and AnswersPage files individually and try again :)
-(Ps: If you know how to fix it please let me know as well..)